hchiam/learning-css/README.md

 - SVG icon pieces easy transitions: https://codepen.io/hchiam/pen/wvRReXG

 - SVG commands M, L, and A (Q is harder to intuit): https://codepen.io/hchiam/pen/dywwRQE?editors=1000

+- SVG splash and spin where cursor is when you click: https://codepen.io/hchiam/pen/NWeevda